ejriffer/Data-410-Project-4/README.md

 One way to improve upon Gradient Boosting and XGBoost is to apply multiple boosting to a dataset.
 This recursive call allows models to continually improve, and become more accurate the more times you boost it.

 Below multiple boosting algorithms have been applied to the Concerte Compressive Strength dataset.
-The nested loop includes a regular lowess model, a gradient boosted model, an XGBoosted model, a twice boosted model, and a three times boosted model.
+The nested loop includes a regular lowess model, a gradient boosted model, an XGBoosted model, a twice boosted model, and a three times boosted model for comparison.

 ```
 # data